The Role of Nonprofit Organizations

 Many nonprofits are managed by professional staff.
 Every nonprofit is overseen by a board of directors or trustees who are entrusted with ensuring that the organization is operating legally, ethically and to its full potential.
 Although a small number of nonprofits pay board members, the vast majority of nonprofit board members are volunteers.

-Specific responsibilities of board members include strategic planning to ensure the organization’s programs are fulfilling its mission and purpose, selecting and evaluating the organization’s chief executive, reviewing financial reports and helping to raise funds to assure the organization has sufficient resources for its work.
+Specific responsibilities of nonprofit boards of directors include strategic planning to ensure the organization’s programs are fulfilling its mission and purpose, selecting and evaluating the organization’s chief executive, reviewing financial reports and helping to raise funds to assure the organization has sufficient resources for its work.
 A typical board member might volunteer 2-4 hours per month including attending a full board or committee meeting and reviewing required material.

 Benefits of Board Service

-charitySTRONG wants to make board service open to community-minded individuals in New York State who want to get involved.
+charitySTRONG wants to encourage more New Yorkers to learn about and join nonprofit boards.
 We offer a free online training course called Good Practices for Good Boards that can be completed in less than an hour (or five 7-10 minute segments).
-And, all those who complete the course can then look for opportunities to join nonprofit boards.
+And, all those who complete the course can then look for placements.

 Please click here for directions on getting started.
 The first step is to register on our site as a “Candidate or Current Board Member”.